RedJocker/HyperSkillGuessTheAnimal/ReadMe.md

 To read the description of the second stage go to /Guess the Animal/Animal facts.

-To read the code go to task/src/animals
+To read the code go to /Guess the Animal/task/src/animals

 My profile at HyperSkill: